thijsBoet/advanced-css-and-sass/1-how-css-works/README.md

-# How CSS works

-## Three pillars of writing good HTML and CSS
+# Three pillars of writing good HTML and CSS

 ### 1) Responsive Design
 Must work on all devices and all screen sizes.
 By using techniques like: